jackkamm/czbiohub-packer-images/README.md

 0. clone the repo with `git clone https://github.com/czbiohub/packer-images.git`
 0. create a branch
    * In the command line, you can type `git checkout -b [your branch name]`
-0. copy an existing image file, e.g. `anaconda-example.json`
+0. copy an existing image file, e.g. `example.json`
-   * Unless you have a good reason to avoid doing so, start from `czbiohub-anaconda-*` or an image deriving from there.
+   * Unless you have a good reason to avoid doing so, start from `czbiohub-miniconda-*` or an image deriving from there.
 That way you'll have a standardized environment for running scripts, installing tools, etc.
 0. change "ami_name" and "ami_description" to something descriptive
    * For personal images, use the convention [USERNAME]-ami_name-[DATE].
-See `anaconda-example.json` for a template.
+See `example.json` for a template.
    * Shared images should start with `czbiohub`.
 0. update the provisioner, build, run your instance, repeat until you're satisfied
 0. push your branch and send a pull request